-- 17.2.4 During the last two (2) minutes of the fourth period and during the last two (2) minutes of each extra period, following a time-out taken by the team that is entitled to possession of the ball from its backcourt the throw-in shall be administered at the throw-in line opposite the scorer's table in the team's frontcourt. - 17.2.5 Following a personal foul committed by a player of the team in control of the live ball, or of the team entitled to the ball, the subsequent throw-in shall be administered at the place nearest to the infraction. - 17.2.6 Whenever the ball enters the basket but the field goal or the free throw is not valid, the subsequent throw-in shall be administered at the free-throw line extended. - 17.2.7 Following a successful field goal or a successful last or only free throw: - Any player of the non-scoring team shall take the throw-in at any place behind that team's endline.
-This is also applicable after an official hands or places the ball at the disposal of the player taking the throw-in after a time-out or after any interruption of the game following a successful field goal or a successful last or only free throw. - The player taking the throw-in may move laterally and/or backwards and the ball may be passed between team-mates behind the endline, but the five (5) second count starts when the ball is at the disposal of the first player out-of-bounds.
+- 17.2.4 When the game clock shows 2:00 minutes or less of the fourth period and of each extra period, following a time-out taken by the team that is entitled to possession of the ball from its backcourt, the subsequent throw-in shall be administered at the throw-in line opposite the scorer's table in the team's frontcourt. - 17.2.5 Following a personal foul committed by a player of the team in control of the live ball, or of the team entitled to the ball, the subsequent throw-in shall be administered at the place nearest to the infraction. - 17.2.6 Whenever the ball enters the basket but the field goal or the free throw is not valid, the subsequent throw-in shall be administered at the free-throw line extended. - 17.2.7 Following a successful field goal or a successful last or only free throw: - Any player of the non-scoring team shall take the throw-in at any place behind that team's endline.
+This is also applicable after an official hands or places the ball at the disposal of the player taking the throw-in after a time-out or after any interruption of the game following a successful field goal or a successful last or only free throw. - The player taking the throw-in may move laterally and/or backwards and the ball may be passed between team-mates behind the endline, but the five (5) second count starts when the ball is at the disposal of the first player out-ofbounds.